-Thank you for the opportunity to present my testimony here today to support my conclusion that Senate Bills 535 and 559 should not be enacted as drafted.
+Thank you for the opportunity to present my testimony here today to discuss the issue of local police using radar for speed enforcement.
+I will also comment on H. B. 2148 and S. B. 251.
 My name is John B. Mancke, and I am a licensed attorney having retired from active law practice in 2013.
 For 43 years, my legal practice consisted primarily of defense of motor vehicle violations throughout the Commonwealth of Pennsylvania.
-In addition to having defended thousands of speeding cases throughout my career, I have been a licensed radar operator for over 30 years.
+I have been a licensed radar operator for over 30 years and have defended thousands of speeding cases throughout my career.

-Over the years, I have had the opportunity to lecture on speeding and motor vehicle matters for the Pennsylvania Bar Institute, the Pennsylvania Association of Criminal Defense Attorneys, the Pennsylvania Conference of State Trial Judges, the Pennsylvania Fraternal Order of Police, the National Fraternal Order of Police, Penn State University Dickinson School of Law, and Widener University School of Law.
-Additionally, I have written extensively about motor vehicle law, authoring over 50 articles, including "It's all in the Timing: A Look at the New Speed Timing Devices," which was published in Trooper Magazine, and the book, The Defense of Speeding Cases in Pennsylvania.
+I have had the opportunity to lecture on speeding and motor vehicle matters for the Pennsylvania Bar Institute, the Pennsylvania Association of Criminal Defense Attorneys, the Pennsylvania Conference of State Trial Judges, the Pennsylvania Fraternal Order of Police, the National Fraternal Order of Police, Penn State Dickinson School of Law, and Widener University School of Law.
+Additionally, I have written extensively about motor vehicle law, authoring over 50 articles, including "It's all in the Timing: A Look at the New Speed Timing Devices," which was published in Trooper Magazine, and the book Defense of Speeding Cases in Pennsylvania.